ammezie/order-tracking/README.md

-## Order Tracking System
+## Order Tracking

-Order Tracking System is a system that is used to tracking orders placed online.
+Order Tracking is a system that is used to tracking orders placed online for e-commerce stores.
 The system generates random number which is then used to track orders.